24thomast/Control-System/README.md

   - White: Value is 0
   - Green: Value is positive
   - Red: Value is negative
+- Motion Magic Saved Values Page (4 Blocks: X, Y, A, and B buttons)
+  - White: Position is not in use
+  - Green: Position is in use
+- Pneumatic Control Page (Left Block: Y-axis of the right joystick)
+  - White: Value is 0
+  - Green: Value is positive
+  - Red: Value is negative
+- Pneumatic Control Page (Right Block: Front top-right button)
+  - Blue: State of piston is out (0 on PCM)
+  - White: State of piston is in (1 on PCM)

 - Some of the colours of the colour blocks darken or fade as the values increase or decrease

 ## Wiring

 - TalonSRX: Use 0 as the Talon ID (Change in Pheonix Lifeboat)
-- Pneumatics: Connect to 0 and 1 on the Pneumatics Control Module
+- Pneumatics: Connect to 0 (piston out) and 1 (piston in) on the Pneumatics Control Module
 - Display: Connect to Port 8 on the HERO Board
 - Potentiometers: Connect to Port 1 on the HERO Board
   - Potentiometer 1: Connect to Pin 3